hashicorp/terraform-website/content/source/docs/plugin/framework/validation.html.md

 ## Type Validation

-Providers that contain common attribute values with consistent validation rules may wish to create a custom type to simplify schemas.
-When validation is implemented on a type, it is not necessary to declare the same validation on the attribute, although additional validations can be supplied in that manner.
+You may want to create a custom type to simplify schemas if your provider contains common attribute values with consistent validation rules.
+When you implement validation on a type, you do not need to declare the same validation on the attribute, but you can supply additional validations in that manner.
 For example:

 ```go
 // Typically within the tfsdk.Schema returned by GetSchema() for a provider,